 1. Junior Investigators eligible, used only once; 150 hrs, up to 1 year

 2. Senior investigators (Assoc and Prof) can petition for the subsidized hours one time only.

 3. If Project Management hours are allocated, then the number of subsidized coordinator hours decrease to 100 hour

 1. Junior Investigators eligible, used only once; 200 hours up to 1 year

 Note: Data Management Only requests will always be funded by investigator.
 If paired with a study coordinator or project manager, then the investigator is eligible ; we do not support data entry only requests with study coordinator support

-The new core is housed within the Department of Psychiatry Program in Behavioral Science and directed by Deborah Waber, Ph.D. and co-directed by Michelle Bosquet Enlow, Ph.D.
-The core will provide two kinds of service: behavioral science consultation for investigators who wish to include behavioral outcomes on grants, protocols and manuscripts; and psychometrician services to collect data for protocols that have neuropsychological, psychiatric, psychological or other behavioral outcomes.
+Housed within the Department of Psychiatry Program in Behavioral Science, directed by Deborah Waber, Ph.D. and co-directed by Michelle Bosquet Enlow, Ph.D., this core will provide two kinds of service: behavioral science consultation for investigators who wish to include behavioral outcomes on grants, protocols and manuscripts; and psychometrician services to collect data for protocols that have neuropsychological, psychiatric, psychological or other behavioral outcomes.
 Click here for billing rates.